-Facebook and Zuckerberg saw Instagram as a direct threat quickly after the company launched.
-After initially trying to build its own version of Instagram that gained no traction, Zuckerberg admitted, in early 2012, that Facebook was "very behind" Instagram and a better strategy would be "to consider paying a lot of money" for the photo-sharing app in an effort to "neutralize a potential competitor."
+Facebook saw Instagram as a direct threat quickly after the company launched.
+After initially trying to build its own version of Instagram that gained no traction, Facebook admitted in early 2012 that it was "very behind" Instagram and a better strategy would be "to consider paying a lot of money" for the photo-sharing app in an effort to "neutralize a potential competitor."

 A few months later, in April 2012, Facebook acquired Instagram for \$1 billion, despite the company not having a single cent of revenue and valuing itself at only \$500 million.
-Zuckerberg offered Instagram's owners double the valuation Instagram came up with even though Zuckerberg previously described the initial \$500 million value as "crazy."
+Facebook offered Instagram's owners double the valuation Instagram came up with even though Facebook had previously described the initial \$500 million value as "crazy."